cdio/caio/doc/usage.md

  -h|--help               Print this message and exit
 ```

-Platforms are not required to support all the generic options, unsuppoprted
+Platforms are not required to support all these options, unsupported options
-options are ignored.
+are ignored.

 ### Hot-Keys